speakers & trainers

 In his free time, he supports the publishing of governments documents with the use of the Freedom of Information Act to strengthen the transparency of the authorities.

 Knowledge Base Manager at Mimecast Services Limited, UK

 An Irishman living in the UK, who fell into technical writing by accident and hasn’t looked back.
 An introvert with extrovert tendencies, who likes nothing more than challenging the status quo whilst helping others understand complexity.
 An oldie who is young at heart.

-Content Project Manager
+Content Project Manager at Making Waves, Austria

 As an Austrian native who lived and studied in Europe and Asia, Chris initially moved to Krakow to gain 1 or 2 years experience working abroad.
 Having graduated in Journalism at a time when print was still king (or queen!), he quickly felt at home in the world of digital content.

 This was almost 8 years ago, and he is still here!